barrieca/KRR_Project/README.md

 designers, programmers, directors, artists, and composers.
 Although the numbers aren't identical for all people who worked on the game, Companions analogical reasoning does provide good candidates.

-Analogical reasoning is used in our system by taking the pre-filtered Case Libraries (each corresponding to a single of the games provided by the user), and queries Companions, e.g. `(reminding (KBCaseFn game1Mt) (CaseLibrarySansFn game1CaseLibrary game1Mt) (TheSet) ?mostsimilar ?matchinfo)`.
-We thus generate three different lists of games corresponding to the three different games.
+Analogical reasoning is used in our system by taking the pre-filtered Case Libraries (each corresponding to one of the games provided by the user), and queries Companions, e.g. `(reminding (KBCaseFn game1Mt) (CaseLibrarySansFn game1CaseLibrary game1Mt) (TheSet) ?mostsimilar ?matchinfo)`.
+We thus generate three different lists of games corresponding to the three different games provided by the user.

 #### Case-Based Reasoning

-As recommendations often are (and should be) dependent on the preferences on the user, we decided that our system should adjust its recommendations not only depending what the user liked about the games they initially provided, but also on previous data about the user.
+As recommendations often are (and should be) dependent on the preferences of the user, we decided that our system should adjust its recommendations not only based on what the user liked about the games they initially provided, but also on previous data about the user.

 When the user provided 3 games to start the recommendation process, we also prompted them for information about which aspects of the game they preferred.
 Each of these aspects mapped to one or more attributes in the games.
 If the user said they liked the story, for example, that would map to the attribute `writer`.
-This serves two purposes: it increases the weight matching writers have when finding most viable candidates, and it increases (or decreases) the value of these attributes in subsequent recommendations, depending on the feedback on the recommendations.
+This serves two purposes.
+Firstly, it increases the impact matching writers have when finding the most viable candidates among those received from the analogical retrieval.
+Secondly, it increases (or decreases) the value of these attributes in subsequent recommendations, depending on the feedback the user provides about the recommendations.

 To retain information about the user, the system stores a similarity vector, which is the final determinant in which games the user is recommended.
 Initially each feature in the vector has equal weight